 - Heat up Wax – If you heat it up in the microwave, I suggest doing it at 30 seconds at a time.
-Melt the wax slowly and stir, then put back in microwave.
-It you do it on stove top just stir and use low to medium heat.
-Some people use a double broiler.
+Melt the wax slowly and stir, then put it back in the microwave.
+If you do it on the stove top just stir and use low to medium heat.
+Some people use a double boiler to melt the wax.

-- Trim the wick and place at the bottom of the candle with the tacky stuff (was adhesive) before pouring the wax.
+- Trim the wick and place at the bottom of the candle with the tacky stuff (adhesive) before pouring the wax.
 You can also get long wicks and cut them in half to have more.

-- Get some chopsticks to keep the wick upright while pouring the hot wax in.
+- Get some chopsticks to keep the wick upright while pouring the melted wax in.

 - Add the essential oil blend.
-I added about 10 drops but to make it more fragrant, you can add more and play around with it.
-The first candle is always an experiment.
+I added about 10 drops of essential oils but to make it more fragrant, you can add more and play around with it.
+The first candle you make is always an experiment.

 In these one’s I placed dried flowers in them, but I let the wax harden a little and push the flowers down with the chopsticks otherwise they will float to the top.

 These homemade candles were really easy to make.
-They make great teachers gifts too.
+They make great teacher gifts and Birthday gifts too.